cemosis/internship.2015.zhao.yuheng/Introduction/tasks.md

 - Migrate the website from Github pages, and host them on dedicated server

 ## Centerlized `news` repository for three websites above
-- Create a github repository as a git subtree called `news` to collect all news files written in markdown included these three websites
+- Create a github repository as a git subtree called `news` to collect all news files wrote in markdown included in these three websites' code bases.
 - Synchronise automatically all news files between three websites

 ## Github Webhook development